MarketBullets®

 Comment as of…

-The Ruble is responding to new Ukraine status.
-It is unclear if it will ever be much more than talk until there are tangible events and a stand-down order is passed.
+The Ruble is responding to Ukraine status.
+It has become clear that Putin is unlikely to give any diplomatic ground at all with regard to Ukraine.
+The situation is emerging into “NATO versus Russia”, as the U.S. is taking a less visible role.
 The most recent blatant message from Moscow was the bombing of Ukrainian infrastructure within only a few hours after Putin had a long telephone visit with President Trump in which an “agreement”(?) was reached to cease such attacks for a month.
-Doubt is heavy.
+The only response was “sanctions”.
 Putin has no reason to relent.

 Click HERE to return to Bullets